hsavoldy/GALiCA/README.md

-# GALiCA
+# midiCoder
-A Gestural Live Coding System
+Live coding environment for working with MIDI controllers